All Episodes

 I had no problems finding people to tell me I didn't have a chance.

-I had no problems finding people telling me I wasn't good enough.
+I had no problems finding people who tell me I wasn't good enough.

 I had no problems finding people who were jealous and envious.